Matt-st/Matt-st.github.io/_posts/2020-06-10-Custom-Object-Comparator-In-Java.md

 }
 ```

 Sort function which uses collection.sort and a custom comparator sorting method.
+The custom method below will take the `movieList` and process the titles to compare them lexicographically or in laymans terms it will sort them in alphabetical order.

 ```java
  static void sortList( List<Movie> movieList) {